webbertakken/dos-usb/README.md

 A modern UI for playing DOS games from a USB stick.
 This application allows you to download, manage, and play classic DOS games using a sleek, modern interface.

+## Architecture

+This project follows Domain-Driven Design principles to create a maintainable and scalable codebase.
+See [DDD-ARCHITECTURE.md](./DDD-ARCHITECTURE.md) for detailed information about the architecture.

+### Key Architecture Layers

+- **Domain Layer**: Core business logic organized into bounded contexts
+- **Application Layer**: Orchestrates domain operations and provides state management
+- **Presentation Layer**: UI components and user interaction
+- **Infrastructure Layer**: External concerns like file system access and DOSBox integration

 ## Features

 - **Modern UI**: Clean, responsive interface for browsing and playing your DOS games